-For access purposes a 10mm clearance to non-combustible surfaces is recommended on the left side of the appliance, on the right side the recommended clearance is 50mm for access to the slider control.
+For access purposes a 10mm clearance to non-combustible surfaces is recommended on the left and right sides of the appliance.

 Please bear this in mind if ever you are altering the room.

 Don't hang clothing, towels or any other fabrics over the fire.